VipSaran/heating/README.md

 OWFS is an easy way to use the powerful 1-wire system of Dallas/Maxim.
 [OWFS](http://owfs.org/) is a simple and flexible program to monitor and control the physical environment.
 You can write scripts to read temperature, flash lights, write to an LCD, log and graph...

-Go through [a tutorial](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/temperature/) for measuring temperature with DS18B20 temperature sensor.
+Go through [a tutorial](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/temperature/) for setting up measuring temperature with DS18B20 temperature sensor.

 RRDtool